Earth 2150: Campaign

 Earth 2150 consists of a mostly linear series of missions with occasional choices over their order or branching after a win or loss, with mission goals such as such as gathering resources, destroying all enemy forces, or defending a fortified position.
 A conventional campaign structure for the genre, except the campaign isn't won by completing the missions, but at any point the player has expended 1,000,000 credits (half that for the Lunar Coalition) on building the means to evacuate from their doomed world.
-Complicating this credits, representing materials, are also required to construct units, buildings and weapons, and for research.
+Complicating this, credits, representing materials, are also required to construct units, buildings and weapons, and for research.

 The hunger for resources is present from the first mission on.
-Missions have finite resources in the form of minable ore, and the player must decide whether to retain them for use in the mission, or commit them to a transport building that gradually ferries them to the spaceport for evacuation.
-Regardless of mission objectives all credits, minable and on hand, will be gradually delivered to the spaceport if the player destroys all enemy forces and ends the mission with the means in place.
+Missions have finite ore deposits to mine for credits, and the player must decide whether to retain the funds for use in the mission, or commit them to a transport building that gradually ferries them to the spaceport for evacuation.
+Regardless of mission objectives all credits, in the ground and on hand, will be gradually delivered to the spaceport if the player destroys all enemy forces and ends the mission with the means in place.